Alexander Durham: Alexander Durham, Lord Darnley's page

 His son Alexander, also known as "Sandy Durham" was present at the Scottish court, a page to Lord Darnley.
-According to the confession of Nicholas Hubert alias French Paris, Mary wanted Gilbert Curle in her service to replace "Sande Duram" shortly before the murder of Lord Darnley.
+According to the confession of Nicolas Hubert alias French Paris, Mary wanted Gilbert Curle in her service to replace "Sande Duram" shortly before the murder of Lord Darnley.
 According to French Paris, Mary distrusted Durham.
 As a former servant of Lord Darnley in 1568, who was ready to work for James VI, being "of good mind to be employed to be employed in his minute and small affairs".
 He was made master of wardrobe of Prince James on 15 February 1567.
 Described as the late king's page, Alexander Durham was imprisoned in Edinburgh's tolbooth by Regent Moray in September 1567 on suspicion of involvement in Darnley's murder.

 He became the "provisour" of the household of Regent Moray and of the king's household at Stirling Castle in the 1570s, and made a burgess of Stirling.
 Durham worked for Regent Moray in 1568, providing for his household.
+He made payments for Regent Moray, including a dowry or "tocher" given to Robert Porterfield when he married one the women appointed to rock the King's cradle at Stirling Castle.

 In March 1572 Durham paid for cloth to make gown and smocks for six children, an Easter ceremony.
 The number of gowns matched the age of James VI.
 He arranged for harpers to play for James VI at Stirling Castle in June 1579.
 The family came to own and rebuild Duntarvie Castle.